mookyjan/Model-View-View-Model-example/README.md

-# f278b935bf419a41b5d1a2f0a8cbbf5ed590bae8

-mercari-android-test

 Description

 I have done this project on Android most popular Design Architecture MVVM(Model View ViewModel).
  ![Screenshot](https://s18.postimg.org/8k8qpmhdl/mvvm.png)

- First i have created a new project name with MercariTest then i have created three fragments ALL,Men and Women Fragments.
+ First i have created a new project then i have created three fragments ALL,Men and Women Fragments.
  To show the data in these fragments
  I have used two methods to show data from json Files